 - Peer-to-peer markets, e.g., Uber, Airbnb [outside readings]

 Course Schedule (as it evolves).
-Handouts and lecture slides are available on Piazza.
+Handouts, lecture slides, and lecture recordings are available on Piazza.

 Reminder of graph definitions, data structures and basic graph

 algorithms.
 Reading EK: Chapter 1.

 - [Tues, 9/8]: Class introductions: everyone was asked to introduce themselves